microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 TypeScript 2.1 supports inheriting configuration using `extends`, where:

 * `extends` is a new top-level property in `tsconfig.json` (alongside `compilerOptions`, `files`, `include`, and `exclude`).
-* `extends`' value is a string containing a path to another configuration file to inherit from.
+* The value of `extends` must be a string containing a path to another configuration file to inherit from.
 * The configuration from the base file are loaded first, then overridden by those in the inheriting config file.
-* If a circularity is encountered, we report an error.
+* Circularity between configuration files is not allowed.
 * `files`, `include` and `exclude` from the inheriting config file *overwrite* those from the base config file.
 * All relative paths found in the configuration file will be resolved relative to the configuration file they originated in.